lodestone-security/CVEs/remote_kiln_control/an_unfortunate_kilnundrum.md

  This affects `/ajax/`, `/common/`, `/engine/`, `/flash/`, `/images/`, `/Images/`, `/jscripts/`, `/lang/`, `/layout/`, `/programs/`, and `/sms/`.

 **Information Exposure (CVE-2019-18864)**
-Kiln Control through v3.00r4 allow an unauthenticated attacker to gain sensitive information about the host machine via `/server-info` and `/server-status` endpoints.
+Kiln Control through v3.00r4 allows an unauthenticated attacker to gain sensitive information about the host machine via `/server-info` and `/server-status` endpoints.

 **SQL Injection (CVE-2019-18866)**
 Unauthenticated SQL injection via the username in the login mechanism in Blaauw Remote Kiln Control through v3.00r4 allows a user to extract arbitrary data from the rkc database.